Calcium for Chickens: Best Supplements, Optimal Values & Calcium Sources

 If you have chickens, you know the importance of calcium, especially for laying hens.
 Adequate calcium intake results in more eggs and stronger eggshells.
 However, there is more to calcium than egg production and eggshell quality.

 We will go in-depth on why chickens need calcium and its effects on the body.
 We will discuss the best calcium sources for chickens and tackle the risks of calcium deficits and calcium surplus.

 Here are some key takeaways:

-- Laying hens need 4-5 mg of calcium daily
+- Hens need 4-5 g of calcium daily when laying

 - Chickens need vitamin D to use the calcium